schalkdaniel/cpsp/README.md

 ## C++ Spline Implementation of Compboost

-This repository is just for testing the spline implementation of compboost by providing the spline functions directly without any bloated code around it.
+This repository contains the spline implementation of compboost by providing the spline functions directly without any bloated code around it.

+**Feel free to extend the algorithms, improve performance, or use for your own projets.**

 ## Installation